Volunteering With Your Animal

 Schedule and Costs

 Participating in animal-assisted therapy with your partner animal is a volunteer service with great potential satisfaction and reward, but it is not a casual undertaking and is not suitable for everyone.
 It is a serious responsibility that involves health, safety, and extremes of emotion and behavior.
 Volunteers need to be able to deal appropriately with patients/clients during the most difficult and challenging times in their lives.
-As such, it requires an initial investment and then ongoing education, training, and commitment.
+As such, it requires an initial investment and then ongoing education, mentoring, training, and commitment.

 The Basic Workshop costs $75.